-College & Career Ready Challenge Prerequisites: Algebra II CCR or Honors Grades: 11, 12 Description: Probability and Statistics includes units from statistics and probability.
+Description: Probability and Statistics includes units from statistics and probability.
 This course will include confidence intervals, hypothesis testing and normal distributions.
 It is recommended as a fourth-year mathematics course for academic students who choose not to study Trigonometry or Calculus.
 Students may receive credit for Trigonometry, Introductory Calculus or AP Calculus as well as for Probability and Statistics.
+This course may be eligible for Dual Enrollment credit.